 Error Message Combinators

-Aside from the failures generated by character consumption, parsley
+Aside from the failures generated by character consumption, parsley has

 many combinators for both generating failures unconditionally, as well as

-augenting existing errors with more information.
+augmenting existing errors with more information.
 These are found within

-the parsley.errors.combinator
+the parsley.errors.combinator module.

-The Scaladoc for this page can be found at parsley.errors.combinator
+The Scaladoc for this page can be found at parsley.errors.combinator.

 Failure Combinators

-Normally, failures can be generated by empty
+Normally, failures can be generated by empty, satisfy, string, and

-; as well as their derivatives.
+notFollowedBy; as well as their derivatives.
 However, those do not capture the

 full variety of "unexpected" parts of error messages.
 In the below table, empty

-(these are both found in parsley.Parsley
+corresponds to empty(0) (these are both found in parsley.Parsley).
+The

-named items are produced by unexpected
+named items are produced by unexpected combinators, and wider carets of

-empty items can be obtained by passing wider values to empty
+empty items can be obtained by passing wider values to empty.
+This is summarised in the table below.

-Caret | empty | raw/eof | named |
+| Caret | empty | raw/eof | named |

 0 |